jpweber/valet/README.md

 - ability to mock end points
     - you make a call and the api sends back test/dummy data instead of reaching out backing services

+- ability to load new configs via its own api, and then reload those configs via its own REST api

 ## Code path